 This message is issued by the Chain command when the search field specified (Xxxx) is not an index into the dataset (Yyyy).
 The field specified must be a TurboIMAGE search field or an MPE/iX third-party index.
-Suprtool cannot take advantage of all third-party indexes; it is only able to use byte-type indexes.

-When Suprtool detects an unusual situation that it should bring to your attention, it prints a nonfatal warning message.
+When Suprool detects an unusual situation that it should bring to your attention, it prints a nonfatal warning message.
 For example,